nskins/goby/documentation/tutorial/01_maps_and_tiles.md

 - tiles (defaults to [[Tile.new]])
 - music (defaults to nil)

-For now, we will ignore the methods as they aren't something that you will be actively working with at this point.
+For now, we will ignore these methods as they aren't something that you will be actively working with at this point.

 Now that we know the properties of the `Map` class, we are ready to start constructing our own maps.
-Let's start by creating a map called `Meadow1`.
+Let's start by creating a map called `Meadow`.

 ```
-class Meadow1 < Map
+class Meadow < Map
   def initialize
     super(name: "Open Meadow")